BAY LAKE, Fla. - Four cars were destroyed and four others were burned in a fire in a parking lot at Walt Disney World's Magic Kingdom in March.

 "We were stretched to the max," Stromsnes said.
 "Now, think if there was another incident.
 How would we have been able to handle that?"

 Disney told Channel 9 the fire hydrants were removed in 2015 during demolition of the Richard Petty Driving Experience.
 It said it is now ensuring firefighters have the accurate information they need about the locations of hydrants.

-The company also said building code doesn't require it to have fire hydrants in parking lots and that it provided the affected visitors with alternative transportation.
+The company also said the EPCOT building code doesn't require it to have fire hydrants in parking lots and that it provided the affected visitors with alternative transportation.

 Reedy Creek District Administrator John Classe said the fire marshal doesn't plan to cite Disney because the fire hydrants were "permitted for removal as part of demolition associated with the former Disney Speedway facilities."

 Classe said there is no permit violation or citation.